 Since the founding of the Islamic Republic in 1979, the IRGC has faithfully executed its duty to protect the revolution against all enemies, foreign and domestic.
 The IRGC is a core constituency in the regime's support base that can be relied upon to use repressive violence to maintain stability in times of unrest.
 The IRGC is also the vehicle through which Tehran exports the revolution, deters its enemies, and pursues regional hegemony.
-While not the only motivation driving these aims, an ideology rooted in fear and hatred of free, Western nations ranks among the most powerful.
-The Islamic Republic of Iran's raison d'étre depends on a perpetual external threat, namely the U.S. and Israel, endangering its subjects' way of life, and deeply-held religious beliefs.
-As soon as those people lose trust in that invention, a pillar of the regime will begin to crack.
+Its ideology is rooted in fear and hatred of free, Western nations.
+The Islamic Republic of Iran's raison d'étre depends on a perpetual external threat, namely the U.S. and Israel, endangering its subjects' way of life.

 The military objectives pursued by the IRGC demonstrate that the Islamic Republic of Iran does not merely implement a defensive doctrine, though defense and deterrence are undoubtedly important goals.
 Iran attempts to establish a forward presence and a long-range strike capability to increase the costs Israel and the U.S. would pay in the event of military escalation.
 Its asymmetric naval capabilities discourage a sea conflict.
 A partisan paramilitary organ at home and the mountainous terrain along Iran's borders deter a ground invasion.
 Its ballistic missiles could be used against countries perceived as supporting its enemies in the event of a conflict, potentially inflicting a psychological toll.

-However, Iran's malign and destabilizing activities show that its concept of regime survival is inextricably linked to aggression.
+Iran's malign and destabilizing activities show that its concept of regime survival is inextricably linked to aggression.
 Its continuous unconventional warfare operations debunk the claim that Iran merely pursues deterrence.
 Tehran wants to become the dominant regional force and, consistent with that goal, is intent upon the expulsion of the foreign powers it has defined as enemies, despite the growing unpopularity of those portrayals at home.